Meet Our Testing Team

 - Exchanges are also available during the trial period for a $99 fee.

-Warranty: Saatva offers a 15-year warranty for the Saatva Latex Hybrid.
+Warranty: Saatva offers a lifetime warranty for the Saatva Latex Hybrid.

 - This warranty carries two coverage options.
 For standard coverage, the warranty is completely non-prorated.
 During the first two years of ownership, Saatva will repair or replace any defective mattress at no extra charge to the owner.
-Beginning in the third year, Saatva will perform the same service for a flat transportation fee of $198 ($99 each way).
+Beginning in the third year, Saatva will perform the same service for a flat transportation fee of $149.

 - The warranty covers sagging and body impressions in the mattress surface that measure 1 inch or deeper.
 Other issues, such as normal wear and tear and damage from misuse or improper support, are not considered defects and will not warrant repairs or replacements.